cmcgravey/Banter_API/README.md

 {
     "num_correct": 2, (number of correct users)
     "num_incorrect": 5, (number of incorrect users)
-    "increase": 35, (score increase)
+    "increase": 15, (score increase)
-    "decrease": 5 (score decrease)
+    "decrease": 6 (score decrease)
 }
 ```

 After this route is called, each user's answer for the particular question is cross checked with the newly inserted correct answer.
 If the user is correct, their score is updated with the 'worth' parameter, if not, their score is decreased by the 'decrease' parameter.
+IMPORTANT: When the answer is inserted it must be one of the three strings ['OPT1', 'OPT2', 'OPT3'], else there will be serious errors.

 ###### **GET /api/questions/<game_id_slug>/**